davidraleigh/davidraleigh.github.io/_posts/2017-06-27-Debug-Remote-Docker-Container-PyCharm.md

 ```

 #### Copy in SSH Public Key
-In order to build a Docker image that has the ssh public key to approve your request you'll need to print it to the `a uthorized_keys` fiel.
-Copy your google cloud `google_compute_engine.pub` public ssh key to your remote VM.
+In order to build a Docker image that has the ssh public key to approve your request you'll need to print it to the *authorized_keys* file.
+Copy your google cloud *google_compute_engine.pub* public ssh key to your remote VM.
 It is the key that google created when you installed `gcloud` and setup your account and configuration for GCP (at some point you should have executed the following commands: `gcloud auth login`, `gcloud auth activate-service-account` and `gcloud config set project`).
 So from your local dev maching you'll execute the following commands:
 ```bash
 # remote-debug-docker should have been created in your previous ssh and git clone in your remote VM
 gcloud compute copy-files ~/.ssh/google_compute_engine.pub davidraleigh@remote-debug-demo:/home/davidraleigh/remote-debug-docker/ --zone=us-central1-f
 ```

 #### Get PyCharm Helper Functions on Remote Development VM (optional)
 The last thing you'll need for this all to work is to get a hold of the pycharm remote debug helpers that Pycharm installs on any remote debug machine.
 This is a little tricky.
 How I've done this in the past is that I've setup a remote debug VM with PyCharm and then gone into that remote VM and copied the ~/.pycharm_helpers to a google storage location for later use.
 It'd be nice if pycharm just provided a distribution location for those helpers instead of having PyCharm copy them over the first time you connect to a remote machine.
-If you can't get a copy of the `.pycharm_helpers` directory you can just make an empty directory.
+If you can't get a copy of the *.pycharm_helpers* directory you can just make an empty directory.

 *(Optional) Saves Time Connecting to Remote Machine First Time*
 ```bash